Skip to content

 • Authentication-Results: this lists the authentication checks carried out by the email server and sometimes contain more than one authentication method.

-• Received-SPF: this stands for the Sender Policy Framework.
-It is part of the email authentication process that stops or prevents sender address forgery.
+• Received-SPF: Sender Policy Framework(SPF) is part of the email authentication process that stops or prevents sender address forgery.

 • Return-Path: this refers to the location where non-send or bounce messages end up.